Characters of the Marvel Cinematic Universe: M–Z: Mantis

+Vanessa Marianna-Fisk

+Flint Marko / Sandman

+Flint Marko (motion-captured by Jon Watts and voiced by Thomas Haden Church), also known as the Sandman, is a small-time thief from an alternate universe who received an ability to transform into sand.
+He is one of the villains imprisoned by Doctor Strange, and rejects the cure that Spider-Man (Peter-1) attempts to give him.
+He is eventually cured and safely sent to his own dimension.

+As of 2025, the character has appeared in one project: the film Spider-Man: No Way Home (2021).
+Church reprises his role from Sam Raimi's film Spider-Man 3 (2007).

+Martinex

+Martinex (portrayed by Michael Rosenbaum) is a member of Stakar Ogord's team of Ravagers.
+He visits Yondu Udonta on Contraxia along with Stakar to remind him that he is in exile for breaking the Ravagers' code.
+After Yondu sacrifices himself to save Peter Quill, Martinex and Stakar are moved by his sacrifice, and he and the other Ravagers attend his funeral.
+The two of them decide to bring the rest of the team back together to honor him.

+As of 2025, the character has appeared in two projects: the films Guardians of the Galaxy Vol. 2 (2017) and Guardians of the Galaxy Vol. 3 (2023).

-Mar-Vell
+Mar-Vell / Wendy Lawson

 Mar-Vell (portrayed by Annette Bening) is a Kree scientist who rejected her species' war with the Skrulls.
 She fled to Earth in the 1980s and adopted the alias of Dr. Wendy Lawson, a physicist at Project Pegasus.
 Using the Tesseract, she sought to develop an experimental engine that would have allowed the Skrulls to settle beyond the reach of the Kree Empire.
 She is killed by Yon-Rogg, though she is able to instruct Carol Danvers to destroy the engine before Yon-Rogg is able to seize the device.
 The Supreme Intelligence later takes on her appearance while conversing with Danvers.